4tegs/gpx_2_kml_4_orga/README.md

 ## About
 Convert GPX files exported from Garmin Basecamp in one go into a meaningful KML file that can be imported by Maps.me or Organic.Maps.

+Be aware

+- Basecamp uses a Garmin implementation of GPX that differs from the standard GPX in aspects like colour.
+To receive a full set of features, make sure you source your tracks and waypoints from Garmin Basecamp.
+- Even if the App is designed to use Garmin GPX files, it works with standard GPX files too.
+- Files converted by this App won't fully support all features of OruxMaps as they have implemented their own KML structure.
+In case you want to use OruxMaps, use **GPX\_2\_KML\_4\_Orux**.

 ## Use:
 ### Planning:
 Planning is done in Garmin Basecamp.